What is a Hook Reversal?

 Buyers who have been waiting for lower prices will be forced to start buying because the trend failed to make a new high.
 They will then take over driving the market gradually, but without great conviction so that the day closes near the high.

 Since the high is lower than the previous high, the trend completes an inside day.
-Bears are in control of the market early on before the bulls take over, driving the market and raise the price higher.
+Bears are in control of the market early on before the bulls take over, driving the market and raising the price higher.

 Example of a Bearish Hook Reversal